Designed to Run - The Human Gait Cycle

 This stage is often also called the Propulsion Phase, referring to the synergistic actions of the foot as it becomes a rigid lever, with the knee and hip joints extending, and the lower extremity externally rotating.
 These are the actions that create a propulsive force that drives the runner forward (primarily by elastic recoil).
 The leg muscles predominantly control position and create rigidity for release of energy (7,8).

 The anterior pelvic tilt demonstrates a very interesting kinetic chain relationship.
-When watching runners going down a hill, it is common to see some runners whose energy seems to be directed more vertically than forward (they are bouncing down the trail).
+When watching runners going down a hill, it is common to see some runners whose energy seems to be directed more vertically than horizontal (they are bouncing down the trail).
 This common phenomena is often caused by lack of anterior pelvic tilt due to tight hamstrings, or due to a strength imbalance between the hamstrings and the quadriceps (9).
 Often, the runner has weak hamstrings compared to their quadriceps strength.
 Ideally, hamstring to quadriceps ratio should be as close to 1:1 as possible.

 Elastic Recoil....It's Important